 Learning about CAN communications

 SK Pang provides an example of requesting data using open source tool cansend: The so-called CAN ID is followed by # and the actual data.
 This CAN ID refers to an ‘object’ – a set of properties of the device, like the set of inputs or outputs – and it can contain also the node ID of the device on the bus.
-There are many CAN tutorials on the net, I found this (German) introduction and this English tutorial very useful.
+There are many CAN tutorials on the net, I found this tutorial very useful.

 I was able to follow the communications of the two nodes in my test bus as I knew their node numbers and what to expect – the data logger would ask the controller for a set of configured sensor outputs every minute.
 Most packets sent by either bus member are related to object 480, indicating the transmission of a set of values (Process Data Exchange Objects, PDOs.
 More details on UVR’s CAN communication, in German)

-So I need to know object ID(s) and properly formed data values to ask the heat pump for energy readings – without breaking something by changing values.
+So I need to know object ID(s) and properly formed data values to ask the heat pump for energy readings, and I must not break something by changing values.

 Collecting interesting heat pump parameters for monitoring